NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 Note:

-For installing MXnet on NVIDIA Jetson TX2, if the above [installation instruction](https://github.com/msracver/Deformable-ConvNets) doesn't work, you can try to install MXnet libraries for Jetson TX2 as described in [here](http://mxnet.io/get_started/install.html).
+For installing MXnet on NVIDIA Jetson TX2, if the above [installation instruction](https://github.com/msracver/Deformable-ConvNets) doesn't work, you can try following these steps (The MXnet on Jetson TX2 installation has been verified by [Koray](https://www.linkedin.com/in/koray-ozcan-b003903b/)):

-Also, MxNet is only compatible with opencv-python >= 3.2.0.
+a.
+MxNet is only compatible with opencv-python >= 3.2.0.
-Please upgrade the OpenCV libraries for Jetson platform as described in [here](http://www.jetsonhacks.com/2017/04/05/build-opencv-nvidia-jetson-tx2/)
+Please first upgrade the OpenCV libraries for Jetson platform as described in [here](http://www.jetsonhacks.com/2017/04/05/build-opencv-nvidia-jetson-tx2/)

+b.
+Then install MXnet libraries for Jetson TX2 as described [here](http://mxnet.io/get_started/install.html) (Linux - Python - GPU - Build From Source).

 2. clone this repo into the same directory of Deformable-ConvNets: